GravityPDF/gravity-pdf-documentation/docs/v5/user-pdf-security.md

 1. Administrator and Super Administrator users (if running multisite) can access all PDFs.

 2. Any user with a [WordPress role](https://codex.wordpress.org/Roles_and_Capabilities) that has the [`gravityforms_view_entries` capability](https://www.gravityhelp.com/documentation/article/role-management-guide/) (by default this is only Administrators and Super Administrators) can access all PDFs.
-You can change this behaviour by modifying the [User Restrictions](user-global-settings.md#user-restriction) option in the global settings or adding the `gravityforms_view_entries` capability to an existing role (use a [role editor plugin](https://wordpress.org/plugins/search.php?q=role+editor)).
+You can change this behaviour by modifying the [User Restrictions](user-global-settings.md#user-restriction) option in the global settings, or adding the `gravityforms_view_entries` capability to an existing role (use a [role editor plugin](https://wordpress.org/plugins/search.php?q=role+editor)).

 3. The original Gravity Form entry owner (the end-user who completed the form) can access their PDF.
 The protocols used to determine if a user is the owner include:
-    - The software will compare the user's IP address against the one stored with the entry, and if they match, the PDF will be displayed.
+    - The software will compare the user's IP address against the one stored with the entry and, if they match, the PDF will be displayed.
 Because [IP addresses do change](http://whatismyipaddress.com/keeps-changing), a time-based security measure has also been implemented which only allows logged-out user access to the PDF for 20 minutes by default after submitting the form.
 This behaviour can be changed using the [Logged Out Timeout](user-global-settings.md#logged-out-timeout) option in the global settings.
     - If the user's IP doesn't match, or the 20-minute timeout window has expired, AND the entry owner was originally logged in when completing the form they will be redirected to a login page.
 Once authenticated, the software will compare the user's ID with the one stored in the entry.
 If they match, the PDF will be displayed.
     - If a user is already logged in, we'll do the user ID comparison without the need to login again.
-    - To correctly test the owner security policy, you'll need to submit a new entry using a web proxy like [hide.me](https://hide.me/en/proxy) so that the IP address differs from your own.
+    - To correctly test the owner security policy you'll need to submit a new entry using a web proxy like [hide.me](https://hide.me/en/proxy) so that the IP address differs from your own.

 :::caution
 By default, Gravity Forms will not handle proxy-based IP addresses automatically (Cloudflare, Load Balancer and WAF Firewalls are affected).
 In such cases our IP-based access policy mentioned below will not work.
 If you are affected you can [use the `gform_ip_address` filter](https://docs.gravityforms.com/gform_ip_address/) to return the correct user IP.